ashrafsaqib/service-zen-react-native-app/README.md

 # Services Zen React Native App
-This is React Native App for Services Zen an Opensource Services Devliery Management System .
+This is React Native App for Services Zen an Open-Source Services Delivery Management System .